filip-michalsky/SalesGPT/README.md

 We are building SalesGPT to power your best AI Sales Agents.
 Hence, we would love to learn more about use cases you are building towards which will fuel SalesGPT development roadmap, so please don't hesitate to reach out.

+# Need Help with Your GenAI Tools?

+If you need assistance with your generative AI tools, our team is here to help!
+Reach out to us at [Odyssey Partners](https://www.odysseypartners.ai) for expert support and guidance.

 ## :red_circle: Latest News

 - AI Sales Agents can now ACTUALLY sell!
 They autonomously generate Stripe payment links to sell products and services to customers.